Amnesiac (album): Music and lyrics

 "Morning Bell/Amnesiac" is an alternative version of "Morning Bell" from Kid A; The Atlantic described it as a blend of "cosiness and nausea".
 O'Brien said that Radiohead often record and abandon different versions of songs, but that this version was "strong enough to bear hearing again".
 Yorke wrote that it was included "because it came from such a different place ...
 Because we only found it again by accident after having forgotten about it.
-Because it sounds like a recurring dream.
-It felt right."
+Because it sounds like a recurring dream."
 He said the lyrics for "Dollars and Cents" were "gibberish", but were inspired by the notion that "people are basically just pixels on a screen, unknowingly serving this higher power which is manipulative and destructive".

 "Hunting Bears" is a short instrumental on electric guitar and synthesiser.
 "Life in a Glasshouse" features the Humphrey Lyttelton Band playing in the style of a New Orleans jazz funeral.
 According to Lyttelton, the song starts with "ad-libbed, bluesy, minor-key meandering, then it gradually gets so that we're sort of playing real wild, primitive, New Orleans blues stuff".
 The lyrics were inspired by a news story Yorke read of a celebrity's wife so harassed by paparazzi that she papered her windows with their photographs.

 Artwork and packaging

 The Amnesiac artwork was created by Yorke and the longtime Radiohead collaborator Stanley Donwood.
 For inspiration, Donwood explored London taking notes, likening the city to the labyrinth of Greek mythology.
 He scanned blank pages of old books and superimposed onto them photos of fireworks and Tokyo tower blocks, copies of Piranesi's Imaginary Prisons drawings, and lyrics and phrases printed by Yorke on a broken typewriter.

 The cover depicts a book cover with a weeping minotaur.
 The minotaur, a motif of the Amnesiac artwork, represents the "maze" Yorke felt he had become lost in during his depression after OK Computer; Donwood described it as a "tragic figure".
-Other figures depicted in the artwork include faceless terrorists, self-serving politicians and corporate executives.
+Figures included in the album booklet include faceless terrorists, self-serving politicians and corporate executives.
 Yorke said they represented "the abstracted, semi-comical, stupidly dark, false voices that battled us as we tried to work".

 For the special edition, Donwood designed a package with a hardback CD case in the style of a mislaid library book.
 He imagined that "someone made these pages in a book and it went into drawer in a desk and was forgotten about in the attic ...
 And visually and musically the album is about finding the book and opening the pages."
 The special edition won a Grammy Award for Best Recording Package at the 44th Grammy Awards.